Parts Of Hull Roads To Be Widened In Bid To Make It A Cycling City

 Work to improve Hull’s cycling infrastructure will begin this month.

-Plans will include widening existing cycle lanes in areas including Freetown Way and an introduction of additional cycle lanes in roads including Holderness Road, Spring Bank, Anlaby Road and Road.
+Plans will include widening existing cycle lanes in areas including Freetown Way and an introduction of additional cycle lanes in roads including Holderness Road, Spring Bank, Anlaby Road and Beverley Road.

 Councillor Daren Hale, the portfolio holder for economic investment, regeneration and planning, said: The city is experiencing a cycling renaissance and we want to make sure we can maintain that momentum.